VOA Broadcasting in Burmese

 Programs and Features

-VOA Burmese broadcasts a 30-minute live news program on weekdays and TV Magazine format shows on Saturdays and Sundays.
-The programs air on Skynet, DVB (Democratic Voice of Burma), Sangklburi Cable TV and on the VOA Asia satellite TV feed.
+VOA Burmese broadcasts a 30-minute live news program on weekdays and TV Magazine shows on Saturdays and Sundays.
+The programs air on VOA’s Asia satellite and are rebroadcast by TV affiliates Skynet, DVB (Democratic Voice of Burma) and Sangklburi Cable.
 Science and Tech segments air on Myawaddy TV.

 VOA Burmese broadcasts 2.5 hours per day on shortwave, medium wave and direct to affiliate stations.
 Local FM stations, including Shwe FM, City FM and Cherry FM, air the service’s English teaching, Youth and Science & Technology segments.
 VOA Burmese shows are streamed on its website, SoundCloud, Audio Now or ITunes.
 The shows include original reporting from Myanmar, Southeast Asia and the U.S. as well as analysis and informational reports on civil society.
 Regular features include: Women’s Corner, Burma in the News, Burma Focus, Burma Democracy Forum, News from Ethnic Frontiers, U.S. Political Roundtable, Health, Science & Technology, Economics, American Idioms, and Bloggers.